Jiyū Shūkyō — A creative, free-religion

-Given that my Profile and ABOUT page says one of my major religious sympathies is towards the kind of creative, free spirituality (jiyū shūkyō 自由宗教) encouraged by the quite remarkable and influential figure in the development of progressive and liberal religion in Japan, Imaoka Shin’ichirō-sensei (1881-1988), it seems important to direct readers of this blog to a couple of things that will help them get a greater sense of what that this means.
+Given that my Profile and ABOUT page says one of my major religious sympathies is towards the kind of creative and inquiring, free or liberative religion/spirituality (jiyū shūkyō 自由宗教) encouraged by the quite remarkable and influential figure in the development of progressive and liberal religion in Japan, Imaoka Shin’ichirō-sensei (1881-1988), it seems important to direct readers of this blog to a couple of things that will help them get a greater sense of what that this means.

 But, before going on, it’s important firstly to note that the term jiyū shūkyō has until now generally been translated as free-religion.”
-However, within the small, free-religious community in Cambridge where I am the minister, we have taken to using the term a “creative, free spirituality” to translate jiyū shūkyō rather than free-religion.
-Imaoka-sensei could see the value of continuing to use the term “religion” — as, indeed, can I — but in everyday use, especially the context of a very secular modern Britain which is increasingly suspicious and wary of religion, it seems better to avoid using the word “religion” until what that actually means when firmly attached to the term “free” can be properly explored.
+However, within the small, free-religious community in Cambridge where I am the minister, we are more expansively translating it as a “creative, inquiring, free and liberative religion/spirituality” or, for short, a “creative, free spirituality.”
+Imaoka-sensei could see the value of continuing to use the term “religion” — as, indeed, can I — but in everyday use, especially the context of a very secular modern Britain which is increasingly suspicious and wary of religion, it seems better to find ways avoid over-using the word “religion” until what it actually means when firmly attached to the term “free” can properly be explored.
 In a nutshell, “free-religion” means for any community that adopts it as its centre of gravity: that which “frees is what “binds us together” (religio).

 So, in 2019, George M. Williams, the retired professor of Asian religions from California State University, Chico, published an important book about Imaoka sensei that has made both his extraordinary life story and some of his essays available to those of us in the English-speaking world.
 Although you can purchase a hardcopy from your preferred bookseller, Williams has also very generously made his book freely available via his academia.edu page or at the link below: